Skip to Main Content

 Academic Integrity.
 Make sure to check your syllabus and ask your professor for guidance.
 We also encourage students to review UGA's Academic Honesty Policy before using AI tools for coursework.

 Inconsistency.
-Because generative AI is probabilistic, it is liable to be inconsistent and provide different answers for the same prompt.
+Because generative AI is probabilistic (it predicts the most likely next word in a sentence), it is liable to be inconsistent and provide different answers for the same prompt.
 This makes it difficult to evaluate, and hinder its reproducibility, which is a crucial feature of scientific knowledge.

 It is not always accurate or reliable.
 In fact, AI can hallucinate or fabricate information, presenting imaginary or nonsensical statements as facts.
 As librarians, we regularly come across fake references created by generative AI that simply do not exist.
 AI is not suited for information that would have dire consequences if it was incorrect (such as health, financial, legal advice, etc.)